dydxprotocol/protocol_v1/README.md

 ##### Vault.sol

 Holds all token funds.
 Is authorized to transfer user funds via the Proxy.
-Allows authoized contracts to withdraw funds.
+Allows authorized contracts to withdraw funds.

 ##### Trader.sol